stonedseeker/pps-test1-Viraj200319/README.md

 <br> 0.
-Write a program to Print yorusing > Expression
+Write a program to Print your name.
 <br> 1.
-Write a program to Add two numbers
+Write a program to Add two numbers.
-<br> Functions
+<br> ---Functions---
 <br> 2.
-Add two number using 4 function	using Pass by value
+Add two number using 4 functions using Pass by value.
 		<br>int input();
 		<br> int add(int a, int b);
 		<br> void output(int a, int b, int sum);
 		<br> input:
 		<br>1
-		3r>Add two numbers using 4 functions and  2
+		<br>2
 		<br> output:
 		<br> sum of 1+2 is 3

 <br>3.
-Add two numbers using 4 functions and Pass by reference
+Add two numbers using 4 functions and Pass by reference.
 		<br> Pass by value
 		<br> void input(int *a, int *b);
 		<br> void add(int a, int b, int *sum);